How to find the best estate agent

 Traps to watch out for in the estate agent contract

-- Will you have to pay extra for marketing and other costs, such as preparing the property details or For Sale boards?
-Try to get a fee that includes all these expenses
+- Will you have to pay extra for marketing and other costs, such as taking professional photos and putting up For Sale boards?
+These basics should be included in the commission fee

 - Do they insist on “sole selling rights”?
 If so, it means that even if you find a buyer yourself, you still have to pay the agent their fee.
 If you do give away sole selling rights to an agent, it must only be for a very limited period.